achiurizo/rack-parser/README.md

 # Rack::Parser #

-Rack::Parser is a Rack Middleware for parsing post body data for JSON/XML, and custom content types using MultiJson, MultiXML, or any thing that you want to use.
+Rack::Parser is a Rack Middleware for parsing post body data for JSON, XML, and custom content types using MultiJson, MultiXML, or any thing that you want to use.